HoffsMH/concrete-crm/README.md

 looks like quoted outside of ns macro, unquoted otherwise

-how could this basically empty app be tested?
+how could this basically empty app be tested? not sure how to test `server`

-soo use is a combination of  require and refer
+soo use is a combination of require and refer?
+Looks like yes

 Why underscores for file names?
+Can't seem to find an answer on why instead of dashes since everything else seems to be dashes

 ### Lets get some routes